BMMRO-tech/BMMRO/app/README.md

 ## Running and Building the app

-To run the app in development mode a .env file is required with REACT_APP_PROJECT_ID set.
+To run the app in development mode a .env file is required with REACT_APP_PROJECT_ID, REACT_APP_API_KEY and REACT_APP_AUTH_DOMAIN set.
+These values can be found in the project settings in Firebase.

 In the project directory, you can run: